Wolox/tech-guides/infraestructure/docs/heroku-to-aws-migration.md

   schema_search_path: 'desired_schema'
 ```

-3. Copy the global variables from Heroku to AWS
+3. Copy the environment variables from Heroku to AWS

 4. Commit and Deploy